ernsheong/joncloudgeek.com/content/blog/managing-background-jobs-with-cloud-tasks/index.md

 * **A unique name** (generated for you by client SDKs, usually)
 * **Configuration information** (e.g. url, timeout, HTTP method)
 * (optional) **Payload** of data necessary to process the request.
-The payload is send in the request body, thus handlers that process tasks with payloads must use POST or PUT as the HTTML method.
+The payload is send in the request body, thus handlers that process tasks with payloads must use POST or PUT as the HTTP method.

 ## Relationship with App Engine